Criteria Definition and Weight Calibration Best Practices

 “Has spent at least 2 years in each of the last 3 jobs.”

-9- Choose wheter to consider soft skills as screening criteria.
+9- Choose whether to consider soft skills as screening criteria.

 Evaluating soft skills such as communication skills or leadership abilities from a resume can be subjective.
 However, our AI can provide an assessment of some soft skills based on resume content.
 Some users choose to include this information to complement the decision-making process